 - unusual sensitivity to sunlight (photosensitivity),

-- inflammation of the lining that surrounds the lungs (pleuritis) and the heart (pericarditis),
+- chest pain caused by inflammation of the lining that surrounds the lungs (pleuritis) and the heart (pericarditis), and

 - poor circulation to the fingers and toes with cold exposure (Raynaud's phenomenon).